Webpage adjusted for smaller screen width.

 4) The two B LAST/LAST elements speak to the command to love and chose the Lord.
 The consequences are CONTRASTING blessings for obedience and curses for disobedience.

 5) In the CLOSING SUMMARY starting in verse 19B, the Holy Spirit implores the reader to choose life!
 Those words choose life is an IMPERATIVE verb.
+The SUBSTRUCTURE SUMMARY is the conclusion of this poetic calling to love, walk and obey is so that they may live in the land that the Lord is giving them.
 Show More Rhetoric Show Less Rhetoric

 PARALLEL SYMMETRY: